Guiding Principle: Amplifying Strengths

 501 Commons offers a wide variety of customized services and programs to help your organization extend the reach of its mission.
-Here's how our process works for both management assistance and technology consulting services.
+We strive to amplify the strengths of individual leaders and organizations so all people and communities flourish.

 Getting started is easy!
-To learn more about our services or set up a project simply fill out the Request for Assistance form on our website.
+To learn more about our services or set up a project, simply fill out the Request for Assistance form.
 A project manager will review your request and get back to you.
 Completing a request form does not obligate you to use our services.
-If you would like to speak with someone about services before completing the request form, please call our office at 206-682-6704.
+If you would like to speak with someone about services before completing the request form, please email firstname.lastname@example.org and tell us what you need.

 - This process begins with a phone call from a project manager, who will call you to find out more about your organization's needs.

-- The project manager will give you the hourly rate or project fee for your organization, and explain our process in detail.
-Some 501 Commons services are free, those that involve service corps members are provided on a sliding scale with a service grant, and the rest are offered at market rate or better.
+- The project manager will give you the hourly rate or project fee and explain our process in detail.
+Some 501 Commons services are free, while those that involve service corps members are offered on a sliding scale with a service grant.
+The rest are offered at market rate or better.

-- The project manager will identify a consultant, coach, or bookkeeper for your project.
+- The project manager will identify a consultant, coach, or staff member for your project.
 Depending on the scope of your project, we may put together a team of people.